Deltares/rtc-tools-simulation/docs/source/examples/single_reservoir/apply_adjust_example.rst

       For details about the full model file structure please see :ref:`examples-single-reservoir-basic`.

 We consider a reservoir with a single inflow, ``Q_in``, and an outflow ``Q_out``.
-Reservoir outflow should be 0.4 m3/s.
-There are observed volumes for the forst portion of timesteps, at these times, the simulation should be adjusted based upon these values.
-Hence the outflow from the reservoir will be corrected to account for water balance.
+There are observed volumes for the first portion of timesteps (until 13th of June).
+At these times, the simulation should be adjusted based upon these observed values.
+Hence the outflow from the reservoir will be corrected to prevent diverging water balances between simulation and observation.
+At times without volume observations, reservoir outflow should be 0.4 m3/s.

 The :py:meth:`.ReservoirModel.apply_adjust` scheme can be applied to model these operations.
 An additional output variable ``Q_out_corrected`` describes the corrected outflow based upon the observed volumes.